hasibzunair/uniformizing-3D/README.md

 ![](asset/3D.gif)

-More information about the dataset and tasks are at [URL](https://www.imageclef.org/2019/medical/tuberculosis).
+More information about the dataset and task is avaiable at [URL](https://www.imageclef.org/2019/medical/tuberculosis).

 ### Dependencies